 B. HOW THE DATASET IS CREATED COVID-19 laboratory test data is based on electronic laboratory test reports.
 Deduplication, quality assurance measures and other data verification processes maximize accuracy of laboratory test information.
 All testing data is then geo-coded by resident address.
 Then data is aggregated by analysis neighborhood and specimen collection date.

-Data are prepared by close of business daily for public display.
+Data are prepared by close of business Monday through Saturday for public display.

 D. HOW TO USE THIS DATASET Due to the high degree of variation in the time needed to complete tests by different labs there is a delay in this reporting.
 On March 24 the Health Officer ordered all labs in the City to report complete COVID-19 testing information to the local and state health departments.